johan-adriaans/SyringeHelper/README.md

 ## Background
 We have a cat that needs insulin.
 A cat is a lot smaller than a human and needs more precise dosing.
 The pens we found would only be configurable for half a unit of insulin, while an animal as small as a cat could need changes down to 0.1 units.
 We also found that most manual syringes have a reasonably dependable plastic mold, but imprecise printing.
 The printed index on the syringe could differ up to 0.2 units.
 Long story short, it is impossible to measure a repeatable, precise dose without some sort of tool..
 So we made a tool.

+PS: If you have a cat and you speak Dutch, feel free to join the excellent forum [Diabeteskatten.nl](https://www.diabeteskatten.nl) for expert advice and support.